Fall Resolutions to Spark Your Marriage

 Has your marriage fallen into a rut?
 Even good marriages go through the doldrums.
 The arrival of Fall, however, can bring new energy and purpose.
 Why not use this energy to reinvigorate your marriage?
 Here are four suggestions.

 1. Read a book.
 Would you like to learn more about strengthening a new marriage, or dealing with the challenges of a long-established marriage?
 How about maximizing your time together, or raising faith-filled children?
 All these topics, and many more, have been the subject of our Book of the Month feature.
 Check out our reviews and find the perfect book to read and discuss together.

 2. Try something new–together.
-Sign up for a class, anything from yoga to current affairs.
+Sign up for a class, anything from an exercise class to current affairs.
 Set aside one night each week to cook a new dish.
 Plan a day trip to a nearby town or historic site you haven’t yet seen.